-Reinsurance protection is typically purchased on an excess of loss basis, however it may also include ILW covers, or proportional treaty arrangements.
+Reinsurance protection is typically purchased on an excess of loss basis; however, it may also include ILW covers, or proportional treaty arrangements.
 The mix of reinsurance cover is dependent on the specific loss mitigation requirements, market conditions, and available capacity.
 Reinsurance may also be purchased to optimise the risk-adjusted return of the underwriting portfolio.
 The structure varies between types of peril and sub-class.
-The Group regularly reviews its catastrophe and other exposures and may purchase reinsurance in order to reduce the Group's net exposure to a large natural catastrophe loss and/or to reduce net exposures to other large losses.
+The Group regularly reviews its catastrophe and other exposures and may purchase reinsurance to reduce its net exposure to a large natural catastrophe loss and/or to reduce net exposures to other large losses.